-During the school year, divorced families often function well with their established custody and visitation plans, as a family attorney Collin County TX trusts can attest.
+During the school year, divorced families often function well with their established custody and visitation plans, as a family lawyer can attest.
 As the school year winds down, many parents start asking themselves how they are keep children occupied during the summer months, especially when many divorced parents work.

 Putting your kids in summer sports not only occupies their time, it helps keep them from having time to get into trouble when they are bored and have little else to do.